Skip to Content

 What Do You Use Hibiscus Simple Syrup For?

-• Simple sodas with a tablespoon of the syrup over ice with sparkling water or soda water (almost an Italian soda).
+• Sodas – Simple sodas can be made with a tablespoon of the syrup over ice with sparkling water or soda water (Italian sodas).
 Great as a non-alcoholic drink.

-• Add to cocktails instead of regular simple syrup for a floral flavor, or in tropical cocktails.
-Think fun hibiscus margaritas, hibiscus mojito, Gin & Tonic, or our Hibiscus Salty Dog.
+• Cocktails – a great addition to cocktails instead of basic simple syrup for a floral flavor, or in tropical cocktails.
+Think fun hibiscus cocktails like hibiscus margaritas, hibiscus mojito, Gin & Tonic, or our Hibiscus Salty Dog.

-• You can use it for ice creams and dessert, either in the recipe or drizzled on top.
+• Dessert – You can use this homemade hibiscus syrup for ice creams and dessert, either in the recipe or drizzled on top.

-• Freeze as ice cubes for drinks (cocktails, mocktails and tea alike!)
+• Ice Cubes – Freeze as ice cubes in a favorite drink (cocktails, mocktails and tea alike!)

-• Give bottles as gifts to teachers, hostess gifts or Christmas presents!
+• Gifts – Give bottles as gifts to teachers, hostess gifts or Christmas presents!
+Include a recipe for a pretty cocktail or your favorite ways to use it.

-• Use as a substitute for grenadine syrup as in a Shirley Temple or other cocktails, teas and Holiday punches.
+• Substitute – Use as a sub for grenadine syrup like in a Shirley Temple or other delicious recipes like cocktail, teas and Holiday punches.

 Cheers!